-A Brief Historical Timeline of Eastern Ontario Cocaine Anonymous
+A Brief Historical Timeline of the Hamilton-Niagara Cocaine Anonymous

 Nineteen “sober men and women” attend the Tuesday, November 16, 1982 AA meeting, called the “Whatever” meeting to talk about cocaine.
 It was apparent to Johnny S. and several other attendees that they needed their own meeting and thus, the first meeting of Cocaine Anonymous was held on Thursday, November 18, 1982 in Los Angeles (Hollywood), California.
 Veronica is the secretary and calls the meeting to order with a gavel and announces: